 Fall in Syracuse

 We had a lot of fun this summer in the greater Syracuse area, and we’re sure sad to see it go, but we’re also ready to welcome the cool, fall, weather with open arms.
-Hello to pumpkin patches, apple picking, cider, and chilly nights there are plenty of fall activities that happen in Syracuse.
+Hello to pumpkin patches, apple picking, cider, and chilly nights there are plenty of fall activities that happen in Syracuse, NY.